-While there are many benefits of implementing EMR software, there are also potential pitfalls.
+While there are many benefits of implementing EMR software, there are also potential pitfalls you may encounter while purchasing EMR.
+The good news is, they’re very avoidable.
 Here are some of the most important ones to be aware of:

-- Security: One of the most common concerns EMR software buyers have is about data security.
-Patient privacy and HIPAA compliance are typically on the front of providers' minds, so buyers will want to make sure that the EMR is implemented properly and that standard security features exist in the system.
+Security: One common concern for EMR software buyers is data security.
+Patient privacy and HIPAA compliance are typically on the front of providers' minds, so buyers should make sure that the EMR is implemented properly and that standard security features exist in the system.
 Most vendors are well aware of buyers' security concerns and have taken steps to ensure proper data encryption technology is in place for both on-premise and web-based systems.
 Additionally, a digitized medical record is often safer than a paper chart.

-- User adoption: A second consideration is user adoption, primarily among providers.
-Some providers find EMRs difficult to use, often because they are accustomed to working with paper charts.
+User adoption: A second consideration is user adoption, primarily among providers.
+Some providers find EMRs difficult to use because they are used to working with paper charts.
 Most user adoption issues can be solved with adequate training.
-The amount necessary typically depends on the user's level of tech savviness.
+The amount necessary depends on the user's tech savviness.

 Build a business case for EMR software

 Once you’ve finalized your EMR selection, you may need to pitch your choice to the rest of your team before making your purchase.
 The best way to do this is by creating a business case for EMR software.

 Purchasing EMR software can generate a strong return on investment (ROI) for your medical practice.
 The top three ROI drivers for purchasing EMR software are:

 - Improved patient care